Periapsis shifts in dark matter distribution around a black hole: Static clouds around the Schwarzschild black hole

 \section{Static clouds around the Schwarzschild black hole}

 We review a static and spherically symmetric cloud solution to the Einstein equations.
-Let $t$ be a static time, and let $r$ be an areal radius.
+Let $t$ be a static time, and $r$ be the areal radius.
 The labels $(\theta, \varphi)$ are the standard spherical coordinates.
 Using these coordinates $x^\mu=(t, r, \theta, \varphi)$, we consider the general metric ansatz of static and spherically symmetric spacetimes,

 where $\alpha(r)$ and $m(r)$ are continuous functions of $r$, and in particular $m(r)$ is the Misner-Sharp mass~\cite{Misner:1964je,Hayward:1994bu}.
 Now we assume that